-Before Europeans came to the Americas, Osages obtained food by hunting, gathering, and farming.
+Before the arrival of Europeans, the Osage obtained food by hunting, gathering, and farming.
 Osages hunted wild game such as bison, elk and deer.
-There were two bison hunts a year, one in the summer and one in the fall.
+They also constructed arch-oval structures with smoke holes using timber, woven mats, buffalo hide, and bark sheets.
+These structures stood 36-100 feet high.There were two bison hunts a year, one in the summer and one in the fall.
 The goal of the summer hunt was to obtain meat and fat.
-The purpose of the fall hunt was to obtain food, but also to get the thick winter coats of the bison for making robes, moccasins, leggings, breechcloths, and dresses.
-Although only the men hunted, the women did the work of butchering and preparing the meat, and tanning the hides.
+The purpose of the fall hunt was to obtain food, but also to get the thick winter coats of the bison for making elaborate robes, moccasins, leggings, dresses, and forms of clothing.
+Although only the men hunted, the women did the work of butchering and preparing the meat and tanning the hides.

 Historic Encounters on Canvas and Text